The Best Cat Collars in the UK (That Actually Stay On)

-But no matter how many times he manages to lose his collar, I always replace it because I know he really needs to be wearing one with my telephone number on in case something bad ever happens.
+But no matter how many times he manages to lose his collar, I always replace it because I sleep better at night knowing he‘s wearing one with my telephone number on in case he gets lost, or – perish the thought – something bad ever happens.

 So because this ridiculous game of collar replacement really can’t continue, I’ve been on a bit of a mission: researching cat collars that actually stay on (but will come off if he’s stuck) and that won’t irritate a cat who spends half his life outdoors.
 From breakaway designs to tracking options and materials that can survive a cat who occasionally lives life at full throttle, this is what I’ve learnt in the quest for the holy grail of cat collars.